PREVIEW-Amazon investors eye revenue, cloud growth and retail margins ahead of earnings

 "The number of third party sellers selling on Amazon is increasing and if that continues, more of them will likely advertise on Amazon," Sundaram said.

-(Reporting by Arriana McLymore in New York City; Editing by Aurora Ellis)
+(Reporting by Arriana McLymore in New York City; Editing by Aurora Ellis, Kirsten Donovan)

 ((arriana.mclymore@thomsonreuters.com; 917-667-8733; Reuters Messaging: Twitter: @Arriana))